AttorneyOnline/AO2-Client/README.md

 If your IDE wants to run cmake itself, the configure script should you give you an apt command.

+You can get the vanilla base content from `https://ao-dl.b-cdn.net/vanilla_full_2023.6_4.zip`

+This should be put in `./bin/base`

 ### Dependencies

 Here is a complete list of dependencies required to build the project: